Basset

 The head is large and well proportioned.
 Its length from occiput to muzzle is greater than

-at the brow.
+the width at the brow.
 In overall appearance the head is of medium width.
-The skull is well domed,
+The

-a pronounced occipital protuberance.
-A broad flat skull is a fault.
-The length from nose
+showing a pronounced occipital protuberance.
+A broad flat skull

-to stop is
+to stop is approximately the length from stop to

-approximately the length from stop to occiput.
+occiput.
 The sides are flat and free from cheek

 bumps.